mlhoutel/compy/README.md

 # Compy

-Compy is a program that converts Python programs to one-liners.
+Compy is a program that apply transformations on Python programs.
 This tool is currently in development and is considered a preview, which means that it may be unstable and doesn't support all Python3 language features.

-## Features
+## Transformations

-Here's a list of all the Python language features that Compy can handle, along with their status:
+Here are some of the transformations that Compy can handle, along with their status.
+If you have idea for new transformations, don't hesitate to add and issue.
+If you would like to contribute, you can fork the repository and create a pull request with your changes.
+Please make sure to write tests for any new features or bug fixes, and to run `cargo test` and `cargo fmt` before submitting your pull request.

+### :white_check_mark: No transformations

+### :construction: To One-liner

 | Feature                                       | Status                  |
 | --------------------------------------------- | ----------------------- |